Preparing for a Theme Change

 It is strongly recommended that you create a backup of your current theme as it is.
 This provides you with something to fall back to if you run into a problem when you change themes.

 For Stencil themes, follow the steps for downloading a theme.
-If you have made changes in the Theme Editor, make sure to select the option Download your latest customization.
+If you have made changes in the Store Design editor, make sure to select the option Download your latest customization.

 If you are using a legacy Blueprint theme, follow the instructions for backing up your store.